sawellons/NDpredict/README.md

 - Ilbert et al 2013
 - Li & White 2009

-If you would like to use another set of mass functions, please email swellons@cfa.harvard.edu to have them added.
+If you would like to use another set of mass functions, please email sarah.wellons@northwestern.edu to have them added.

 ### Assigning progenitor/descendant probabilities